sashadev-sky/Widgetry/README.md

 - Integrates various APIs onto a single platform for a user to have available at their fingertips

-- User-centered design that includes crowd-pleasing features such as parallax scrolling and a subtlely matching color palette.
+- User-centered design that includes crowd-pleasing features such as parallax scrolling and a subtly matching color palette.

 Environment Setup:
   - React